hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-avado.md

 title: Using an Avado Node
 ---

-To set up your AVADO Node, follow the instructions in the box.
+To set up your AVADO Node, follow the instructions that came with the box.
 If you have a HOPR PC Node, it will come with HOPR pre-installed.
-Simply download the HOPR client to start interacting with your node!
+All you have to do is download the HOPR client to start interacting with your node!

 :::caution Warning
 Please delete any old packages as necessary; make sure to withdraw your funds before doing so.